My 10 essentials for starting sewing well

 4. Sewing needles

-For the needles, I recommend buying small kits including several lengths and thicknesses of needles.
+For needles, I recommend buying small kits that include several lengths and thicknesses of needles.
 This will allow you to discover which ones suit you best.

-Hand needles as well as pins should be replaced from time to time because they can bend, wear out with the acidity of finger sweat.
+Hand needles as well as pins need to be replaced from time to time because they can bend or wear out due to the acidity of finger sweat.

 Don't hesitate to replace them.

-To avoid losing and scattering your needles and pins all over the workshop, I recommend two purchases: a pin cushion to store your needles and a pin magnet.
+To avoid losing and scattering your needles and pins all over the workshop, I recommend two purchases: a pincushion to store your needles and a magnetic pin holder.

-For my part, I have 2 magnets and I couldn't do without them!
+For my part, I have 2 magnets and I couldn’t do without them!
 I leave one on the sewing table and the other near my machine.
-This tool allows you to gather pins and especially not to lose them.
-The worst that can happen is when you spill your box of pins... with the magnet, that's a thing of the past.
+This tool gathers pins and especially prevents losing them.
+The worst that can happen is spilling your pin box... with the magnet, that’s a thing of the past.

 6. Sewing thread